repoze/repoze.who/docs/configuration.rst

 defers to the cookie plugin for identification "forget" and "remember" duties, thus the "identifier_impl_name" key; this is looked up at runtime).
-The auth_tkt section configures a plugin that does identification for cookie auth credentials.
+The auth_tkt section configures a plugin that does identification for cookie auth credentials, as well as authenticating them.
 The htpasswd plugin obtains its user info from a file.
 The sqlusers plugin obtains its user info from a Postgres database.

 The identifiers section provides an ordered list of plugins that are willing to provide identification capability.
 These will be consulted